 Luckily, academic journals started publishing the answers to these questions in "Style Guides" so people wouldn't have to ask all the nitpicky questions.
 One of the most famous style guides came in 1929 from the American Psychological Association (APA).
 This guide has gone through many editions (the 2019 7th edition is the most recent) and has become the standard for most of the social sciences today.
-(For more information on style guides, see Chapter 9: Talking About Sources).
+(For more information on APA style, see Chapter 9: Talking About Sources).
 The APA Manual delineates all the minute as well as the major standards they've decided on for the social sciences including everything from a specific way to cite sources (year first, then the author's name, etc.) to whether or not to use the Oxford Comma (yes) to an entire section on how to avoid biased language.
 In fact, it was a big deal when the lastest edition announced a change from requiring two spaces after every period to one.
 (You can see how nerdy things can get over at the APA!)

 And even though the APA decided on certain standards, that doesn't mean all style guides are the same.
-For example, the Associated Press (AP) Stylebook for journalists doesn't recommend the Oxford Comma while the Chicago Manual of Style (CMS) (or the closely related Turabian style) does.
-Or the Modern Language Association's standards for Works Cited pages require the date to go near the end of the reference rather than the beginning like in APA.
+For example, the Chicago Manual of Style (or the closely related Turabian style) is used in some social sciences like history, and the Association Style Guide is used in-you guessed it-sociology.
 Even businesses and universities can have a style guide to keep things standardized in all their publications.
-For instance, here's a link to my university's style-guide for how to use their logo properly.
-So my point isn't which style guide is better, but rather, that you should figure out which style guide is used the most in your field and follow that.
+For instance, here's a link to my university's style guide for how to use their logo properly.
+So my point isn't which style guide is better, but rather, that you should figure out which style guide is used most in your field and follow that.
 It will provide many of the shortcuts to your discourse community.

 And don't forget that teachers can have their own preferences when it comes to style.
 If you've ever written a paper and didn't know whether or not you needed a title page, then you know what I'm talking about.
-The best way to figure out what your teacher expects stylistically is to read the assignment instructions; they probably tell you which style to follow for citations (MLA, APA, Turabian, etc.).
-And if you can't find the answer, just ask.
+The best way to figure out what your teacher expects stylistically is to read the assignment instructions; they probably tell you which style to follow for citations (APA, Turabian, ASA, etc.).
+And if you can't find the answer, just ask your teacher.